Where words fail, music speaks.

 The Psalms Cipher

 The Psalms Cipher is located in the first measure of the Enigma Theme.
 In that opening bar, Elgar uses seven Italian musical terms: Andante, legato e sostenuto, piano, and molto espressivo.
-The first letters of two of these words (e and espressivo) create the initials for the composer, while the first letters of the remaining five terms are an anagram for psalm.
-When taken as a whole the first letters of the seven performance directions are an anagram for “EE Psalm.”
+The first letters of two of these words (e and espressivo) create the initials for the composer, while the first letters of the remaining five terms are an anagram for Psalm.
+When taken as a whole the first letters of the seven performance directions are an anagram for “EEs Psalm.”
+46 characters in this cryptogram implicate Psalm 46, a chapter known as Luther's Psalm because it inspired his greatest hymn, Ein feste Burg.

 Like the Program Anagram and Music Anagram ciphers, Elgar initials his Psalms Cipher in code to serve as a stealthy form of validation.
 Factoring in the s after the e in espressivo permits the solution to read “EE’s Psalm,” or “E(dward) E(lgar’s) Psalm.”
 According to this analysis, the Enigma Theme represents Elgar’s own psalm.
 This presents a remarkable parallel with Martin Luther’s Ein feste Burg because that title originates from Psalm 46.
-That chapter number is suggested by the Enigma Theme’s opening G minor section in six measures followed by a contrasting G major section in four measures.
+That chapter number is suggested by the Enigma Theme’s opening G minor section with six bars followed by a contrasting G major section with four bars.

 The Music Box Cipher

 In the opening six measures of the Enigma Theme is a Polybius Square Music Cipher.
 Known more wittily as a Music Box Cipher, it is an extraordinary exploit in music cryptography.
-Not only does it encode the complete six-word German title Ein feste Burg ist Unser Gott (A Mighty Fortress Is Our God), it does so as a 24 letter anagram in a series of phonetically spelled words and phrases in English, Latin, and Aramaic.
+Not only does it encode the complete six-word German title Ein feste Burg ist Unser Gott (A Mighty Fortress Is Our God), it does so as a twenty-four letter anagram in a series of phonetically spelled words and phrases in English, Latin, and Aramaic.
 Phonetic or “trick” spellings are a hallmark of Elgar’s unconventional writing style, something born out by his personal correspondence and the decryption of the Program Anagram and Music Box Ciphers.
-More remarkable still is the first letters of the four languages employed in Elgar’s Music Box Cipher stealthily
+More remarkable still is the first letters of the four languages employed in Elgar’s Music Box Cipher stealthily encode Elgar's name as an acrostic anagram.

 Rather than merely initialing his cipher as was observed with the four previously described, Elgar stealthily inserted his last name via a code within a code.
-There are at least three notable similarities between Elgar's Music Box Cipher and his Dorabella Cipher as decrypted by Tim Roberts.
-Both ciphers use multiple languages.
-The ciphers also employ phonetic spellings.
-More striking still is that both encode a last name within the decryption.
-Just as Elgar's last name appears in the Music Box Cipher decryption, Dora Penny's last name also appears in the decryption of the Dorabella Cipher.
+There are remarkable similarities between Elgar's Music Box Cipher and the Dorabella Cipher.
+Both cryptograms employ multiple languages, phonetic spellings, and are signed in code by Elgar.
+The Music Box Cipher uses English, Latin, German, and what Elgar would have reasonably believed to be Aramaic based on popular biblical commentaries.
+The Dorabella Cipher uses English, Latin, German, and Spanish.
+Just as Elgar's last name appears in the Music Box Cipher decryption, Dora's name also appears in a decryption of the Dorabella Cipher.